texfaq/texfaq.github.io/FAQ-luatex.md

 development of a new system, LuaTeX was started.
 [`Lua`](http://www.lua.org/) is a interpreter designed to be incorporated into other applications.
-LuaTeX consists of a TeX-like engine with a `lua` interpreter 'embedded' in it;
+LuaTeX consists of a TeX-like engine with a `lua` interpreter ''embedded'' in it;
-the `lua` interpreter has access to many of the data structures used for typesetting, so that the programmer may also interpolate chunks of `lua` code into their (La)TeX macros, or as 'call-backs' for use when the TeX-like engine does certain operations.
+the `lua` interpreter has access to many of the data structures used for typesetting, so that the programmer may also interpolate chunks of `lua` code into their (La)TeX macros, or as ''call-backs'' for use when the TeX-like engine does certain operations.

 This arrangement offers the prospect of a ''semi-soft'' typesetting